Paul is a fix-it-yourself homeowner who enjoys finding creative and cost-effective solutions to house problems he encounters.

-Three Ways to Remove a Broken or Stripped Screw
+Three Ways to Extract a Broken, Stripped, or Rusted Screw

-I had eight stripped and broken screws that were rusted and completely stuck that I need to remove to replace a part.
+I had eight stripped and broken screws that were rusted and completely stuck, but I needed to remove them to replace a part.
 I started with trying to find a screwdriver that fit the remaining grooves as well as possible, but as soon as I twisted, the screw was completely stripped.

 The local hardware store should carry a kit or individual bits.
 They range from $3 for a single bit to $60 for a high-end kit.

-Drill the Screw Out with Metal Drill Bits
+Method 3: Drill the Screw Out With Metal Drill Bits

 I also used the drill bits to weaken the head of the screw and pulled the head off.
 Then I used pliers to twist the remaining portion out when enough of the screw was exposed.